FENIX Museum of Migration

-In May 2025, the museum welcomed its 100,000th visitor, marking over 100,000 visits in the first two months of its opening.
+In July 2025, the museum welcomed its 100,000th visitor, marking over 100,000 visits in its first two months.
+It reached the 500,000 mark within a year of its opening.

 Design

 The museum is designed by Chinese architectural firm MAD Architects, and is MAD's first cultural project in Europe.
 The museum is situated in the former Fenix warehouse, located in the Katendrecht Peninsula.
 The warehouse spans over 16,000 square meters.
 The warehouse, designed by Cornelis Nicolaas van Goor, was originally constructed in 1923, and was previously known as the San Francisco Warehouse.
 The warehouse was used extensively by the Holland-America Line for storage and shipping purposes.
 The Holland-American Line facilitated the migration of millions of Europeans to the United States in the late 19th and early 20th century.

 Tornado

 Along with the Fenix warehouse, the museum features a twisting structure known as the Tornado, symbolizing the travels taken by migrants across the world.
 According to Ma Yansong, founder of MAD architects, Tornado "both signifies the Fenix’s witnessing of Europe’s history of migration from the port, and symbolizes the future of the city".
 Tornado is 30 meters tall and is covered by 297 highly polished stainless-steel panels manufactured in the Dutch city of Groningen.
-The Tornado will include a 550-meter double helix wooden staircase that allows views of the Rotterdam skyline.
+Open to visitors, the Tornado includes a 550-meter double helix wooden staircase that allows views of the Rotterdam skyline.